SelmanDedeakay/MentorApp/README.md

 In addition, you can learn the score of that department by writing the university and department you want in the "Hedef" section on the left side of the application.

 !!!
 SELENIUM WEB DRIVER SUPPORTS CHROME VERSION 88.
-IF YOU ARE USING A DIFFERENT BROWSER OR VERSION, PLEASE REPLACE IT WITH CHROMEWEBDRIVER AND ADJUST THE CODE ACCORDING TO IT.
+IF YOU ARE USING A DIFFERENT BROWSER OR VERSION, PLEASE REPLACE IT WITH CHROMEDRIVER.EXE AND ADJUST THE CODE ACCORDING TO IT.